isabelsmalley/DND/Adventure Time DND/Pages/AnimalPerson.md

 all information pulled from (here)[https://www.tribality.com/2015/11/27/adventure-time-for-dd-5e-part-1-species/]*
 # Animal Person
-Animal people come from all over the Land of Ooo.
-They come in any shape or size and species that include bears, cats, dogs, pigs and cute little elephants.
-Animal people are a flexible option for you or your players to create anything that can talk on 2 legs (or even 4 in some cases).
+From the plains of ooo to the cusp of the desert of doom exist the Animal people.
+Animal people have gained the abilities of bipedalism and speech from the Great Mushroom War.
+Coming in all shapes and size they are able to adapt to many environments and thrive even after such cataclysmic events.
+Having such a diversity they are easy to understand and play for beginners in the Land of ooo.
 ## *Ability Score Increase*
-You can raise one ability score by 2 and another ability score by 1, but these should match the type of animal you are.
+Due to their vast diversity animal people have very niche traits allowing them the ability to allocate +2 and +1 ability scores to any of their liking.
 ## *Size*
-Small or Medium
+Small, Medium or Large
 ## *Speed*
-30 ft and 30ft for either climbing/swimming based on type of animal
+30 ft movement and 30ft climbing/swimming (*based on animal*)
 ## *Skill Versatility*
-You gain proficiency in two skills of your choice, but these should match the type of animal you are.
+Like each individual animals ability score they also have varitability in skills.
+Pick 2 skills to add proficiency to. (*please keep in mind that these skills should match your animal*)
 ## *Languages*
-You can speak, read and write Common and you can speak and understand the language of animals.
+You can speak, read and write Common

+Can speak and understand the language of animals.